xancuh/chronos/README.md

 # What is Chronos?
 Chronos is a revival based off of the ECS source, but with a little modified changes to it.
 This will be the most detailed tutorial on how to host Chronos on your computer or VPS from the start to publishing a whole Roblox revival with rendering.

-Below is a tutorial on how to experiment with the bot system.

-# Hosting the source

 > [!NOTE]
 > You may use this source to learn and privately host your source to friends or to a small community.
 We do not recommend hosting this publicly.

 ## Dependencies:

---

 Node.js: ```https://nodejs.org/dist/v18.16.1/node-v18.16.1-x64.msi```